s2005/win-cli-mcp-server/docs/tasks/02-implement-config-loading-and-merging-logic.md

 ### Technical Requirements

-- [ ] No breaking changes for existing code using configs
-- [ ] Migration warnings are logged to console
 - [ ] Type-safe configuration merging
 - [ ] Efficient merging without deep cloning issues
 - [ ] Proper handling of undefined/null values in overrides

 ### Testing Requirements

-- [ ] 100% test coverage for migration logic
 - [ ] 100% test coverage for merge strategies
 - [ ] Tests for all edge cases (empty arrays, undefined values)
 - [ ] Tests for WSL-specific path inheritance